-SUMC Preschool & Kindergarten ("the School") has been certified as a Program of Excellence for Young Children by the United Methodist Church Preschool Association of the North Georgia Conference since 1996.
+SCC Preschool & Kindergarten ("the School") has been certified as a Program of Excellence for Young Children by The Preschool Association of the North Georgia Conference since 1996.
 The certification process involves the entire school in self-evaluation, reflection, and improvement.
 We are exempt from licensing by the Georgia Department of Early Care and Learning.